 1. Amendment of writ without leave

-(1) Subject to paragraph (3), the plaintiff may, without the leave of the Court, amend the writ once at any time before the pleadings in the action begun by the writ are deemed to be closed.
+(1) Subject to paragraph (3), the plaintiff may, without the leave of the Court, amend the writ once at any time before the pleadings in the action begun by the writ are deemed to be closed by filing its amended writ before the closure.

-(2) A writ amended under this Rule after service must, unless the Court otherwise directs on application, made ex parte, be served as amended on each defendant to the action.
+[(2) deleted]

 (3) This Rule shall not apply in relation to an amendment which consists of —

 (a) the addition, omission or substitution of a party to the action or an alteration of the capacity in which a party to the action sues or is sued; or